hebaulf/follow-the-weather/README.md

 # Follow the Weather

-An activity based weather app with information on the culture of weather in Iceland and how to prepair for it when travelling.
+An activity based weather app with information on the culture of weather in Iceland and how to prepare for it when travelling.

 > Be mentally prepared for the <br>
 > ever changing icelandic weather.